-This proposed rulemaking is not expected to have any effect on the three small businesses subject to this regulation since they must already comply with the existing federal regulations this regulation proposes to implement.
+This proposed rulemaking is not expected to have any effect on the three small businesses subject to this regulation since they must already comply with the existing federal regulations.
 According to the Small Business Size Regulations under 13 CFR Part 121, for NAICS Code 212112 (bituminous coal underground mining) a small business is one that employs fewer than 500 persons.
 Three of the nine underground bituminous coal mining companies currently operating in Pennsylvania employ fewer than 500 persons.

-(d) A description of any less intrusive or less costly alternative methods of achieving the purpose of the final regulation.
+(d) A description of any less intrusive or less costly alternative methods of achieving the purpose of the proposed regulation.

-Alternative methods for achieving the purpose of the final rulemaking were not analyzed as the final rulemaking is based upon federal MSHA requirements that are already in place.
+Alternative methods for achieving the purpose of the proposed rulemaking were not analyzed as the proposed rulemaking is based upon federal MSHA requirements that are already in place.